I-TECH-UW/OpenELIS-Global-2/docs/install.md

         ping 8.8.8.8

+1. Install Net Tools in order to find the IP Address

+		sudo apt install net-tools

-2. Open a command prompt and enter the following commands- this will install the needed services and install updates to the OS since the image was created.
+1. Open a command prompt and enter the following commands- this will install the needed services and install updates to the OS since the image was created.
 This updates the system from the sources in the sources list.
 It updates what new packages are available.

-	    sudo apt-get update

-        sudo apt-get upgrade
+	    sudo apt-get update && sudo apt-get upgrade

 3. Install Python